TruVortex/p2p-file-sync/README.md

 A high-performance, decentralized file synchronization engine built in Go.
 Uses content-addressable storage, Merkle trees, and rsync-style delta encoding to minimize bandwidth and achieve O(log N) state reconciliation.

-**NOTE:** Currently, the file sync does not work.
+**NOTE:** Currently, the file sync system has some bugs, meaning that the project has limited functionality.
 However, the file system initialization works, and the sync infrastructure is in place.

 ## Features